David-Roklem/n8n-nodes-instagram-private-api-wrapped/README.md

 ## Credentials

-This node requires Instagram login credentials configured through n8n's credential system:
+This node requires Instagram session data configured through n8n's credential system:

-- **Username**: Your Instagram username or email
-- **Password**: Your Instagram password
+- **Session Data** (Required): Pre-extracted Instagram session data in JSON format
 - **Proxy URL** (Optional): HTTP proxy URL for requests
-- **Session Data** (Optional): Pre-saved session data to avoid repeated logins

-> **🚨 Important**: Starting from v0.0.6, credentials are named **"Instagram API"** (previously "Instagram Credentials").
-You may need to recreate your credentials after updating.
+> **🚨 BREAKING CHANGE v0.0.10**: Username/password authentication has been completely removed.
+You MUST use session data for 100% reliability and to avoid Instagram blocks.

-### 🔄 **Alternative Authentication: Session Data**
+### 🔄 **Session Data Authentication (ONLY METHOD)**

-If you're experiencing login blocks or challenges, you can use session data for persistent authentication:
+Starting from v0.0.10, session data is the ONLY supported authentication method:

-1. **Obtain Session Data**: Use a separate Instagram private API script to login and extract session data
+1. **Extract Session Data**: Use the provided extract-session.sh script to obtain session data
-2. **Save Session Data**: Paste the session JSON into the "Session Data" field in your credentials
+2. **Configure Credentials**: Paste the session JSON into the "Session Data" field in your credentials
-3. **Leave Username/Password**: Keep them filled as fallback, but the node will prioritize session data
+3. **No Username/Password**: These fields have been removed - session data provides complete authentication

-**Benefits of Session Data:**
+**Benefits of Session-Only Authentication:**
-- Avoids repeated login attempts that trigger Instagram's bot detection
+- **100% reliability** - no more Instagram authentication blocks
-- Maintains persistent authentication across workflow runs
+- **Persistent authentication** across workflow runs
-- Reduces risk of account suspension due to automation detection
+- **Zero bot detection** - uses legitimate session cookies
+- **Faster execution** - no login process required

 ### 🔒 **Security Considerations**
 - Uses n8n's secure credential storage system